 And then there's Saitama himself, who is a deadpan protagonist for a majority of the show's run-time.
 Those unfamiliar or simply indifferent to deadpan humor will of course not find anything in Saitama, making him uninteresting to most, and rightfully so.
 And like the concern of the run-on joke losing its luster, the myriad of other wacky characters introduced are the show's defense to keep the attentiveness of those who simply can't be bothered with the uncaring and often cynical outlook Saitama is given.
 This isn't a case where the lead is a blank slate, but rather he's a character that should have already been done with his arc and involvement in the story.
 This is the follow up to where a typical hero story should have ended, the downward spiral of a man who as already achieved all that there is to do in his given universe.
 Which of course is the point of this prologue inspired series, but like I've already stated, the inherent value of OPM rests with the viewer's taste in comedy, so this problem may not even register at all to a great deal of people.

 But despite these indeterminate shortcomings, the show still manages to do enough to keep itself together.
-Because it's so self-aware, a great deal of these issues are often null and void.
+Because it's so self-aware, a great deal of these issues are often made to be null and void.
 It's hard to dissect a show that is so honest about what it is.
 This doesn't wash away the issues it may have, but it certainly makes it more palatable to a consumer that isn't necessarily concerned about it.

 I can go on and on about what the show had working against it, but at the end of the day I walked away with a title that constantly kept me entertained.
 The fights were great fun, the animation was handled with care, the OST was kickass, the satirical jabs kept me cackling, and above all else, I was more than satisfied as a viewer and fellow enthusiast of anime.
 Sure the run-on gag lost steam at times, and yes the plot wasn't always engaging, but as far as enjoyment is concerned, OPM scratched an itch that previously only Jojo of the same year was able to do.